-They can also file the funding valuation any year within the mandated three year window if they believe it would help the plan.
+They can also file the funding valuation any year within the mandated three-year window if they believe it would help the plan.
 The last valuation was filed in 2003.

-The important balance between benefits & contributions
+The important balance between benefits & assets

 The plan must maintain a balance, over time, between benefits and assets (contributions and investment returns).
-If the value of benefits is too high relative to the contributions made, the plan could run into a shortfall position.
+If the value of benefits is too high relative to the assets, the plan would be out of balance, resulting in a shortfall.